-- Reviewing the internal control and risk management systems (unless expressly addressed by a separate risk committee). - remedy any significant failings or weaknesses.
+- Reviewing the internal control and risk management (unless expressly addressed by a separate risk systems committee). - Explaining what actions have been, or are being taken to remedy any significant failings or weaknesses.

 As stakeholders tell us that they to wish to understand how external audit challenges and responds to the quality of an entity's control environment, we are seeking to enhance how we plan and report on the results of the audit in response.
 We will be placing increased focus on how the control environment impacts the audit, from our initial risk assessment, to our testing approach and how we report on misstatements and control deficiencies.